Drive sales on autopilot with ecommerce-focused featuresSee Features

 Something that you can definitely prepare before the holiday season is a “best Christmas gifts” category in your store.
 Include the products that were the most popular during last year’s holiday season, and think carefully about any other products that could work as a gift for Christmas.

-a.)
-Build your holiday newsletter with the main call-to-action linking to your holiday collection.
+1. Build your holiday newsletters with the main call-to-action linking to your holiday collection.
 Along with your Christmas collection, you can also highlight the products that were bestsellers last Christmas or those that are trending right now.

 Holiday competition among retailers is enormous, so discounts and special offers are the strong incentives that customers need to complete a purchase in your store.
 Consider free and fast shipping (before Christmas), and noticeable cuts in percentage or dollar amounts.
 An outstanding financial offer will compete effectively against even better gift ideas offered by a competitor during this rush.

-Something that’s getting increasingly popular among DTC brands to boost their sales is making bundle promotions, which are when you offer a discount for buying more products at a time.
+Something that’s getting increasingly popular among DTC brands to boost their sales is making bundle promotions when you offer a discount for buying more products at a time.
 For example, ThirdLove customers now get $15 off if they buy two bras, $25 off for buying three bras, and $40 off for buying four bras.

 Look at another great example of Pierre Buy below:

-Interactive elements like videos or gift boxes are powerful instruments that can help you get more attention and boost email engagement.
+Interactive elements like videos are powerful instruments that can help you get more attention and boost email engagement.
 Sometimes, you can even expect a 20-60% increase.

 There’s plenty that you can achieve with a simple video: you can introduce your brand, educate your customers, highlight social proof, and more.
 Video content helps to attractively and memorably convey your brand values and what you stand for.